Nistor Grozavu

-Nistor Grozavu (born 22 August 1959, Crasna, northern Bukovina, present-day Ukraine) is a Moldovan politician.
+Nistor Grozavu (born 22 August 1959) is a Moldovan politician.

 Biography

 Nistor Grozavu is a Moldovan architect, politician and former deputy-mayor of Chișinău (the capital of the Republic of Moldova).

 Nistor Grozavu's candidature was issued by the general mayor of Chișinău, Dorin Chirtoacă and was supported by the absolute majority of the elected councillors.
 Nistor Grozavu is an architect by profession.
 He was the councillor of the general mayor so far and the dean of the Faculty of Architecture and Urbanism of the Technical University of Moldova.

 Nistor Grozavu was elected deputy of the Moldovan parliament on the 5 April 2009 parliamentary elections on the Liberal Party (PL) list.